staubibr/arslab-web/app-gis/readme.md

 [![Demo CountPages alpha](/app-gis/demo.gif)](https://youtu.be/liGqAIcnNUo)
 - Open the [GIS Simulation Explorer](https://staubibr.github.io/arslab-dev/app-gis/index.html) in Chrome
 - OpenStreetMap will automatically load the world map
+- Load Simulation
-- Insert your simulation results (txt)
+  1. Insert your simulation results (txt)
-- Insert your GeoJSON layer to the map
+  2. Insert your GeoJSON layer
-- Once everything appears to be loaded, you may cycle through different timestamps of the SIR simulation and view attributes by clicking census subdivisions
+- Once everything appears to be loaded, you may cycle through different timestamps of the SIR simulation, change layer/legend coloring, and view attributes by clicking census subdivisions

 ## Getting Started (Developers):
 Essentials: